checkly/srebot/data/knowledge/how-checkly-runs-checks.md

 4. **Result Storage:** The outcome of the check, including response times and any errors, is stored in Checkly's central database for reporting and alerting purposes.

+5. **Special Feature:** Only API checks support setup and teardown scripts, allowing for more advanced pre-request and post-request configurations.
+Other check types do not have this capability.

 ## Browser Checks

 Browser checks simulate real user interactions by running scripts in a headless browser environment.
 This allows you to monitor the functionality and performance of your web applications from the end-user's perspective.
 Checkly uses the Playwright framework to execute browser checks, enabling you to automate complex user scenarios.